Jorenar/libXDGdirs/README.md

 All those locations have corresponding `XDG_*` environment variables.

 All paths set in them must be absolute.
-If a relative path is encountered, the path is consider invalid and `NULL` is assigned.
+If a relative path is encountered, the path is considered invalid and `NULL` is assigned.

 ## Build